Photo taken by Meghan Goering Photography | Cedar Falls, IA Photographer

 One step in the right direction at a time is key.
 Changing over your entire routine could take months or even years.
 I suggest replacing things one by one with a healthier option as you run out.
 I’ve also found that there are more low performing options than high performing in the healthy beauty world.
 Reading reviews is going to be key to making some of these changes!

 EWG’s Skin Deep Database is a great place to look at ingredient labels.
 Products are given a score based upon an ingredient assessment.
 Concerns over specific ingredients are broken down by score.
 Each product is given a low, medium, or high score based upon whether the ingredient could be linked to cancer, developmental and reproductive toxicity, allergies and immunotoxicity, etc.

 Think Dirty app can be used to check overall brands for high/low scores of toxicity, to check categories to “shop” for a type of product (foundation, sunscreen, etc.), or to check specific ingredient lists.
 It’s very helpful when shopping!

 Do your own research and know your bottom line and you can be your own resource when you green your beauty routine!

 Green beauty content of the future

 If you want to get the ball rolling by replacing some of your beauty products, join my girls only FB chat group!
 I’m reviving it with new information and FB lives sharing some of the awesome green beauty products I’m using.
-I’m also starting a series called the “Non-toxic Beauty Project.”
-I’ve already made over two people with all non-toxic makeup and it’s been SO MUCH FUN.
+I’m also joining a series called the “Clean Beauty Project.”
+Myself and two other bloggers, Lisette of LaLaLisette and Chelsea of Olive and Ivy are joining me in sharing clean beauty looks that are achievable for average women.
 I am loving showing women how to swap out their beauty products for clean counterparts.
 Subscribe to my newsletter so you don’t miss a post!

 Do you have a green beauty routine?
 Is it something that interests you or do you prefer mainstream products?
 What are your favorite green beauty products?